 The focused team relies on a primary-source approach to investing in smaller cap companies.
-In short, the team searches for strong, shareholder-friendly businesses with a durable competitive advantage that are trading at a discount to intrinsic value.
+In short, the team searches for strong, stakeholder-friendly businesses with a durable competitive advantage that are trading at a discount to intrinsic value.
 Characteristics of these businesses include sustained, high returns on invested capital, consistent free cash flow generation, and impressive compounding of net book value over time.
 This approach brings a long-term, private equity mindset to investing in public companies.
 The team becomes intimately familiar with each company it owns by performing on-the-ground due diligence and developing a relationship with the leaders of each business.

 Portfolios are constructed with the team's best ideas, resulting in a high-conviction portfolio with the goal of solid upside participation and extraordinary downside protection.
 The portfolio is built one stock at a time (bottom-up), but the portfolio team spends a considerable amount of time determining how each incremental business fits into the overall portfolio before a purchase or sale is initiated.